Higher order perturbation estimates in quasi-Banach Schatten spaces through wavelets: Introduction

 \section{Introduction}

-In the 1950's and early 1960's theoretical phycisists M.G.
-Krein \cite{Krein1,Krein2} and I. Lifschitz \cite{Lifschitz} laid the foundation of perturbation theory based on the, at the time, relatively new theory of operator algebras (see also Dalteckii and S.G.
+In the 1950's and early 1960's M.G.
+Krein \cite{Krein1,Krein2} and I. Lifschitz \cite{Lifschitz} laid the foundation of perturbation theory based on the, at the time, relatively new theory of operator algebras (see also Daleckii and S.G.
 Krein \cite{DaletskiKrein1, DaletskiKrein2}).
-Their ideas were crucial in the analysis of spectral properties of a Hamiltonian that is perturbed under an extra potential function.
+Their ideas were crucial in the analysis of spectral properties of a Hamiltonian that is perturbed with a potential function.
 This led in particular to the introduction of the spectral shift function.
 Perturbation theory is now integral to quantum mechanics and has a wide range of applications in mathematics, mathematical physics and close connections to modern noncommutative geometry and spectral action (see e.g. \cite{Suijlekom, Nuland2}).
 Intimately related, is also the analysis of commutator estimates, differentiability of continuous functional calculus and noncommutative Taylor expansions (a detailed account is given below).
-For an overview of the field until the turn of the millennium we refer to \cite{Gesztesy}.
+For an overview of the field until the turn of the millennium and survey of spectral shift we refer to \cite{Gesztesy, BirmanP}.

 Of central importance in the theory is the concept of a divided difference function

 and an associated linear map which is either a {\it Schur multiplier} or a closely related {\it double operator integral} \cite{SkripkaTomskova}.
 The boundedness of such Schur multipliers, acting on a noncommutative $L^p$-space, implies directly three of the problems going back to Krein and Lifschitz: (1) commutator estimates, (2) Lipschitz properties of functional calculus and (3) the existence of spectral shift.
 Though this was known ever since the founding work of Lifschitz and Krein the theory has seen a development of more than 70 years with a number of spectacular highlights going well into the last decade.
 Especially the close connection with harmonic analysis and transference techniques has solved many of the most important problems in this direction (see e.g. \cite{PS-Acta}, \cite{PSS-Inventiones}, \cite{CPSZ-AJM}, \cite{CGPT-Annals} for some prominent examples).